michealken30/user-management-project/README.md

         description (String)

     Relationships:
-        Many-to-Many with Permission (a group can have many permissions, and a permission can belong to many groups).
-This would require a junction table GroupPermissions.
+        Many-to-Many with Permission (a group can have many permissions, and a permission can belong to many groups throuh GroupPermisions also a group can belong to many user through UserGroups).

     Permission:
         id (UUID, Primary Key)